ChengchenZhao/MethylTransition/README.md

 # MethylTransition overview

-MethylTransition is a R package for characterizing the methylation changes during one or a few cell cycles at single cell resolution based on a DNA methylation state transition model.
-MethylTransition relies on the assumption that the changes of DNA methylation state at a CpG site across single cell cycle occur in three steps: passive demethylation during DNA replication, active DNA methylation changes affected by DNA methylation-modifying enzymes and DNA methylation states combination during the combination of non-sister chromatids.
-Therefor MethylTransition introduced a methylation state ratio vector, with 5 discrete states, to describe the overall pattern of DNA methylation states for a given cell.
+MethylTransition is an R package (>3.5) for characterizing the methylation change during one or a few cell cycles at single cell resolution based on a DNA methylation state transition model.
+MethylTransition relies on the assumption that the transition of DNA methylation state at a CpG site across single cell cycle occurs in three steps: passive demethylation during DNA replication, active DNA methylation transition affected by DNA methylation-modifying enzymes and DNA methylation states combination during the combination of non-sister chromatids.
+Therefore MethylTransition introduced a methylation state ratio vector, with 5 discrete states, to describe the overall pattern of DNA methylation states for a given cell.
 To link the two methylation state ratio vectors before and after a cell cycle, MethylTransition conducts a transition matrix comprised by 3 parameters, representing the possibility of DNA methylation maintenance (*u*), active demethylation (*d*) and *de novo* methylation separately (*p*), and it estimates the parameters by a matrix approximation strategy with the Newton-Raphson method.
 <!-- # [Citation: If you use this code, please cite Zhao, C. et.al.(2020). *A DNA methylation state transition model reveals the programmed epigenetic heterogeneity in pre-implantation embryos.* Under revision. ](https://zhanglab.tongji.edu.cn).-->

 # Installation